-1. Identification of GHG emissions sources (page 41) with reference to scope 1 sources (stationary combustion, mobile combustion, process emissions and fugitive emissions), scope 2 sources ("from the consumption of purchased electricity, heat, or steam") and scope 3 sources ("from a company's upstream"

-- 2. Selection of a GHG emissions calculation approach (page 42), describing the range of calculation methods available from direct monitoring to the "most common approach" of applying documented emission factors and specifying that "companies should use the most accurate calculation approach available to them and that is appropriate for their reporting context" - 3.
+- 1. Identification of GHG emissions sources (page 41) with reference to scope 1 sources (stationary combustion, mobile combustion, process emissions and fugitive emissions), scope 2 sources ("from the consumption of purchased electricity, heat, or steam") and scope 3 sources ("from a company's upstream and downstream activities as well as emissions associated with outsourced/contract manufacturing, leases, or franchises not included in scope 1 or scope 2) - 2.
+Selection of a GHG emissions calculation approach (page 42), describing the range of calculation methods available from direct monitoring to the "most common approach" of applying documented emission factors and specifying that "companies should use the most accurate calculation approach available to them and that is appropriate for their reporting context" - 3.
 Collection of activity data and selection of emission factors (page 42), mentioning generalized sources of activity data (ex. "purchased quantities of commercial fuels" for scope 1, metered electricity consumption for scope 2) and noting that "in most cases, if source- or facility-specific emission factors are available, they are preferable to more generic or general emission factors" - 4.
 Application of calculation tools (pages 42-45), referencing cross-sector and sector-specific calculation tools provided on the GHG Protocol website - 5.
 Rolling-up of GHG emissions to corporate level (pages 45-47), describing both centralized and decentralized approaches for rolling emissions data and calculations from individual facilities to the corporate level